 The “third wave” of computing has arrived, and it will be on full display this week at Mobile World Congress 2015 in Barcelona.
-Thanks to a powerful blend of software, sensors and connectivity, the clean divide between physical and digital worlds is crumbling – and it promises to usher in a broad array of exciting new consumer, business and industrial products and services.
+Thanks to a powerful blend of software, sensors and connectivity, the clear divide between physical and digital worlds are crumbling – and it promises to usher in a broad array of the exciting new consumer, business and industrial products and services.

 Here at Altran, we’ve been privileged to work with early pioneers in this space – and we’re excited to expand our IoT commitment today by launching a dedicated IoT Engineering Services portfolio.

 Altran’s expanded IoT services take full advantage of our in-depth expertise in software and connectivity to help clients improve the speed, quality, and cost of IoT product development.
 The services, together with our enabling software and reference designs, are proven to cut product development cycles by 30% to 50%.
 Target product initiatives include connected cars, connected homes, wearable devices, embedded systems, industrial automation, smart energy, and smart cities.

 Our IoT Engineering Services encompass the entire concept-to-cash product lifecycle, including product and service strategy, hardware and silicon design, software and mobile development, cloud infrastructure, device and application management, systems integration, end-to-end testing, and product support.

 We have also created several pieces of enabling software for IoT development, including new IoT Gateway middleware being demonstrated at #MWC15.
 The middleware provides connectivity across IoT devices and machines, multiple network technologies, and cloud infrastructure.
 Its components can be fully customized and re-used as part of a client’s solution, including horizontal and vertical IoT applications and services.